casper-network/docs/CONTRIBUTE.md

 ```
 :::note

-Alternatively, you can use this link to download the Casper Signer.
+Alternatively, you can use this link to download the Casper Wallet.

 :::
 ```